Confused about DBS checks in gyms and leisure centres?

 As you can see, the core lifeguarding role will clearly meet the criteria for regulated activity if it’s carried out in a centre that is regularly used by children.

-The role involves supervising children in the water, so if the lifeguard does this on more than three occasions in a 30-day period they will qualify for an Enhanced DBS Check, irrespective of whether there are other adults present with primary responsibility for the children.
+The role involves supervising children in the water, so if the lifeguard does this on three or more occasions in a 30-day period they will qualify for an Enhanced DBS Check, irrespective of whether there are other adults present with primary responsibility for the children.

 If you have any questions about DBS checks in gyms and leisure centres, don’t hesitate to get in touch with us – we’re always happy to help out.